Life is a Dream

 “I’ve rarely come across a play that so brilliantly combines profound ideas, neat plotting and blazing dramatic passion.”
 The Telegraph

-This production has been made possible through the support of James and Morag Anderson.
+This production has been made possible through the support of James and Morag Anderson and originally developed with support from the Stephen W Dunn Theatre Fund.

 Cast and Credits